 The key is to cover yourself at all times.
 NEVER get caught and if you do, stay later that night to balance it off!
+Also, don’t take the piss, you are being paid to be there and you certainly don’t want anyone to have concerns about your performance.

 I recall reading a Forbes article back many years ago and found it again recently.
 It showed that roughly 2.6 hours are spent by brides planning their wedding in work and the busiest times are near lunch time but mainly ‘whenever they could grab time’.